 A short video of a swallow and a heron at Huntley Meadows.

 I took my Sony RX10IV camera to look for tadpoles at Huntley Meadows.
 It’s really hard getting a picture of a tadpole breaking the surface.
 I thought some tadpoles had expired, they didn’t move much, but prodded by other tadpoles they moved soon enough.
-To emphasize the shape of the tadpole, I converted the pictures to black and white and really raised the contrast and sharpened the image.
-Murky water can be a problem.
+To emphasize the shape of the tadpole, I converted the pictures… Continue reading They Grow Up Quickly

 An osprey goes through the motions looking for a meal.